grammyjs/website/site/docs/plugins/session.md

 Okay, but what are sessions now?

 We can install middleware on the bot that will provide a chat's session data on `ctx.session` for every update.
-The installed plugin will do somthing before and after our handlers are called:
+The installed plugin will do something before and after our handlers are called:

 1. **Before our middleware.**
    The session plugin loads the session data for the current chat from the database.